Table of Contents

 How to find out what your last name means

 Despite their importance to genealogy, some surnames didn’t come along until fairly recently, and genealogists are glad their families finally adopted these identifiers.
-But surnames’ value to family historians doesn’t stop there.
+But the value of last names to family historians doesn’t stop there.
 You can open the door to even more genealogical finds by using these strategies for learning what your last name means:

 1. Research surname origins and naming conventions and traditions